samspadegamedev/Game-Maker-Resources/Helpful Tips for Learning to Program in Game Maker.md

 ## Helpful Guidelines

-Stay motivated.
+- Have fun and stay motivated.
 Right now you are probably extremely motivated.
 That’s great!
 Someday, you may not be.
 However coding is a skill and it doesn’t happen overnight.
 So you need at least some motivation (or discipline) to keep at it long enough to become capable of making your game ideas a reality.

-Keep coding.
+- Keep coding.
 As mentioned, coding is a skill.
 The longer you do at it, the better you’ll get.
 This is part of why it’s important to stay motivated.
 A little bit every day, or every week, or even just once in awhile but consistently is enough to improve over time.

-Keep learning.
+- Keep learning.
 If you’re just starting, everything is learning.
 However, at some point, you may be good enough to sort of make the thing you want.
 Don’t stop learning things then.
 Learn the things you want (or need), but also learn the basics.
 Unless you want to, don’t force yourself to watch dozens of hours of YouTube tutorials before making your first game.
 Do try to identify and learn the topics that come up over and over.
 Consider watching some of the many free YouTube computer science intro classes.
-A little time learning the fundamentals will go a long way.Keep your first projects small.
+A little time learning the fundamentals will go a long way.

+- Keep your first projects small.
 While not the right advice for everyone, it’s the right advice for most.
 Small means you can finish it before becoming sick of it.
 Finished doesn’t need to mean polished either, not at the start.